Printed & Bespoke

 When Is The Deadline?

 One-Two Weeks’ Lead Time?

-The fastest turn-arounds are achieved by picking an off-the-shelf style (we have plenty to choose from) – that is in stock in the UK right now – and print it in 1-2 colours – in one position only.
+The shortest lead times are achieved by picking an off-the-shelf style (we have plenty to choose from) – that is in stock in the UK right now – and print it in 1-2 colours – in one position only.
 There is usually only time to produce relatively low volumes (1-10k pieces).

 Here are some examples of one colour pad prints on to plastic glasses:

 Three-Four Weeks’ Lead Time?

 At three to four weeks, the options begin to open up.
 We can still only consider off-the-shelf glasses but more times gives greater availability.
 The extra time enables the volume of printed glasses that can be delivered to be significantly increased.
 Additionally , wrap-around prints in one colour or full colour (CMYK) pad and multi position prints become easily achievable.

 Here are some examples of four, five and CMYK process colour pad prints on to plastic glasses:

 This time scale enables the dry-offset and flexo printing methods.
 Printed at the point of manufacture and sometimes even on the same manufacturing line, dry-offset and flexo printing of plastic glasses offers excellent value.
 Most factories have a minimum volume of 50k.
 However, these methods are so economical that it often costs less to take 50k via this route than to pad print 20k.
 With 360 degree printing, multi positional printing is available as standard.

 Here are some examples of dry-offset printed and IML cups and glasses: